 (b) Maintenance of the native growth protection easements located on Tracts B, C, D, E, F, and G are to be provided by the Homeowner Association, unless King County assumes maintenance under authority of a new ordinance.

 Section 3.
 Nuisances.
 No noxious or offensive activity shall be carried on upon any lot, nor shall anything be done thereon which may become an annoyance or nuisance to the neighborhood.
-All boats, boat trailers, travel trailers, non-motorized campers and other such recreational vehicles should be sight screened and/or stored behind primary structure unless a variance is granted by the Architectural Control Committee.
+All boats, boat trailers, travel trailers, non-motorized campers and other such recreational vehicles should be sight screened and/or stored behind primary structure unless a variance is granted by the Architectural Control Committee and the FFHOA Board of Directors.
 No cars, inoperative for reasons of mechanical failure, shall be parked and/or stored on any subject lot or in the street right-of-way for more than 72 hours.

 Section 4.
 Temporary Structure.